That Time Tom Petersson Left Cheap Trick

 Petersson left the band before the album was even released, and was replaced by Pete Comita for the tour.
 Petersson started a new band with Dagmar called Another Language.
 They released one self-titled EP that owed more to the then current New Wave sounds of bands like Missing Persons than anything related to Cheap Trick.
 Tom didn't even get the job of lead singer.
 That went to Dagmar.

 The mini-LP, produced by Peterson (who had dropped one of the s' from his last name at the time), was released in early 1984 to little, if any, fanfare.
 But within a few years, Tom and Dagmar split, and fences with the band were on the mend.
 In 1987, Petersson rejoined the fold.
-“It was at a birthday party for Julian Lennon in New York City here,” singer Robin Zander told Eddie Trunk earlier this year.
+“It was at a birthday party for Julian Lennon in New York City here,” singer Robin Zander told Eddie Trunk in 2015.
 “And we were invited, so Rick and I went.
 We were sitting at a table.
 Tom came in with a pitcher of beer and tripped and spilled the beer in Rick’s lap.
 And then, from that point on, we had Tom in the band again.”

 Cheap Trick Albums Ranked Worst to Best